Marck Espejo: Oita Miyoshi Weisse Adler

 In May 2018, Espejo received an offer to play for a team in Japan.
 On May 27, it was announced that he has officially signed to play for the Japanese club, Oita Miyoshi Weisse Adler.
 He was recommended by Godfrey Owese Okumu, the coach of the University of the Philippines' women's team.

 Visakha

 In December 2019, Espejo joined Visakha of the Volleyball Thailand League.
 He debuted for the club in January 2020.

 Bani Jamra

 Espejo moved to Bahrain in November 2020 to play for Bani Jamra of the Isa bin Rashid Volleyball League.
 He moved back to the Philippines after his contract with Bani Jamra ended on January 30, 2021.
 He helped his team finish sixth in a league of six teams in the 2020–21 season.

 FC Tokyo

 Espejo returned to Japan, after he was signed in to play for FC Tokyo for the 2021–21 season of V.League.

+Incheon Korean Air Jumbos

+In April 27, Espejo joined to the 2023 KOVO Men's Asian Quota Draft held in Jeju Island, South Korea.
+Espejo got picked and assigned to play for Incheon Korean Air Jumbos in 2023-24 season of the Korean V-League.

+Return to the Philippines

+Espejo would return to the Philippines to play for the Criss Cross King Crunchers in the 2024 Spikers' Turf Open Conference.

+Kubota Spears Osaka

+Espejo will return to Japan and signed to play for Kubota Spears Osaka for the 2024–2025 season of the rebranded V.League.